tomernahum/CUNYFirst-Schedule-Builder-Userbot/readme.md

 Simple script that uses selenium to automatically use the CUNYFirst Schedule Builder tool on your behalf to try registering for a schedule every 120 seconds so that you get in to any empty seats that arise in that class before anyone else.
 Use at your own risk

+Usually there are waitlists which make this program not needed (unless you're trying to get on the end of a waitlist), but sometimes they close all the waitlists for some reason, which is what happened when I wrote this.

+I didn't want to make this but I had to because it's like nuclear armament - what if the other side already had them?
+Same with this tool.

 # How to Use
 1) Go to cunyfirst schedule builder and select your schedule that you wan't this bot to autoregister for
 2) Click the "save as favorite" button